 External Ports: 1 x USB 2.0

-The developers built InvizBox 2 from the ground-up with a VPN in mind, so it has several fairly unique features.
-For example, you can set up multiple WiFi hotspots using a different VPN endpoint.
-So if you need to unlock the US Netflix library on your Smart TV, you connect to the hotspot you set up for that reason.
-Meanwhile, your smartphone connects to the hotspot configured for the closest (and fastest) VPN server as your biggest concerns are security and speed.
+The developers built InvizBox 2 from the ground up with a VPN in mind, so it has several fairly unique features.
+For example, you can set up multiple Wi-Fi hotspots using a different VPN endpoint.
+This means you could set up different hotspots for your Smart TV and smartphone.

 InvizBox 2 is also very handy, as it automatically updates itself with security updates and new Surfshark VPN server lists.
 It also features parental controls and the ability to set up a controlled hotspot for children.